-- 26021. (a) The division, in consultation with the Division of Labor Standards Enforcement, shall adopt regulations establishing worker safety standards in cultivation sites, manufacturing facilities, and retail dispensary sites. - (b) The division, Division of Medical Cannabis Cultivation shall do all of the following: in - (a) Adopt regulations, in consultation with the Department of Water Resources, shall adopt regulations to ensure that commercial cannabis activity licensed pursuant to this chapter does not threaten the state's clean water and environment.
+- (c) Task force members shall serve on a voluntary basis and shall be responsible for any costs associated with their participation in the task force.
+The regulatory authorities shall not be responsible for travel costs incurred by task force members or otherwise compensating task force members for costs associated with their participation in the task force. - 26021.
+For purposes of this chapter, the Secretary of the California Department of Food and Agriculture shall declare medical cannabis to be an agricultural product.
+The Division of Medical Cannabis Cultivation shall do all of the following: - (a) Adopt regulations, in consultation with the State Water Resources Control Board, to ensure that commercial cannabis activity licensed pursuant to this chapter does not threaten the state's clean water and environment. - (b) Adopt regulations ensuring that the cultivation of cannabis under this chapter is in compliance with standards equivalent to the statutory and regulatory requirements applicable to the production of a food crop, including, but not limited to, all of the following: - (1) Regulations regarding the verification of cannabis stock for the purposes of cultivation. - (2) Cultivation protocols ensuring the quality, availability, and safety of the cannabis crop, including both indoor and outdoor cultivation standards and regulations regarding carbon offsets for indoor cultivation. - (3) Environmentally sound agricultural practices, including all of the following: - 34 (A) A requirement that any actual, or potential for, 35 environmental damage be addressed by the relevant state agency, including, but not limited to, the State Board of Forestry and Fire 36 - 37 Protection, the Department of Fish and Wildlife, California regional - 38 water quality control boards, the Department of the California - 39 Highway Patrol, or the Department of Justice.

-- (b) The division, in consultation with the Department of Food and Agriculture, shall adoptAdopt regulations ensuring that the cultivation of cannabis under this chapter is in compliance with standards equivalent to the statutory and regulatory requirements applicable to the production of a food crop, including, but not limited to, all of the following: - (1) Regulations regarding the verification of cannabis stock for the purposes of cultivation. - (2) Cultivation protocols ensuring the quality, availability, and safety of the cannabis crop, including both indoor and outdoor cultivation standards and regulations regarding carbon offsets for indoor cultivation. - (3) Environmentally sound agricultural practices, including all of the following: - (A) A requirement that any actual, or potential for, environmental damage be addressed by the relevant state agency, including, but not limited to, the State Board of Forestry and Fire Protection, the Department of Fish and Wildlife, California regional water quality control boards, the Department of the California Highway Patrol, or the Department of Justice. - (B) A provision authorizing revocation of a licensee if the state determines that the conduct of the licensee threatens to inflict or has inflicted significant damage to the environment. - (C) Standards controlling the application of pesticides.
-These standards shall, at a minimum, require that if pesticides are to be used, the use comply with standards equivalent to Division 6
+(B) A provision authorizing suspension or revocation of a licensee if the state determines that the conduct of the licensee threatens to inflict or has inflicted significant damage to the environment.